morphic-bio/call_features/docs/Technical.md

   for finer control in sparse data and doublet detection.
 - Simple ratio and cell-derived `M_min` heuristics provide faster alternatives when assumptions hold or when count distributions supply clearer cutoffs.
+- `--apply-all` extends any method to classify all barcodes in the matrix, enabling universe rescue and exploratory workflows.
 - All methods share the same output structure; `compareAllMethods.sh` exists to benchmark them side-by-side, revealing trade-offs between sensitivity and specificity.